 Glamorgan Castle in Alliance

 European immigrant from Wales, William Henry Morgan was of course inspired to build his castle in 1904 after the authentic designs of European castles he was familiar with.
-Sitting on 50 acres, the castle now serves as the administrative building for the Alliance City School district – but the building is still home to the original billiard room, bowling alley, and indoor swimming pool!
+Sitting on 50 acres, the castle now serves as the administrative building for the Alliance City School district – but the building is still home to the original billiard room, bowling alley and indoor swimming pool!
+While the castle is currently closed for tours, you can still marvel at its beauty and intricate architecture.

 Stan Hywet in Akron